Preparing for Medical School

 Do You Want to Go to Medical School?

 IMPORTANT INFORMATION FOR CHOOSING FIRST YEAR COURSES!!

 Welcome to Beloit College.
 We hope to be able to help you in your choice of courses as you prepare for admission to the professional school of your choice.

-You need to complete 9 units of science and math before you take the MCAT and to satisfy medical school admission requirements.
+You need to complete 9-10 units of science and math before you take the MCAT and to satisfy medical school admission requirements.
 Most students take this exam in the spring after their junior year if they are planning to go to medical school right after college.
 Calculus is not required, but it helps a lot for Physics.

 - 4 Chemistry

 - 2 Biology